alexander-ye/pazaak/README.md

 # Pazaak Created With React

+## About
 A recreation of the card game "Pazaak" from Star Wars: Knights of the Old Republic II.

+NOT UI/UX-optimized.
+I got bored one day and didn't want to boot up the actual game just to play Pazaak, so I made... just Pazaak!

+TODOS:
+- Bot
+- Multiplayer

 More comprehensive readme to come.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Usage: Available Scripts

-In the project directory, you can run:
+Run `npm install` running the following from in the project directory:

 ### `npm start`